 There was a 20 year study that concluded people who had never owned a cat were 40% more likely to die of a heart attack, than those who had owned one.

 In another study, it showed that dog owners actually had a significantly better rate of survival one year after a heart attack.

 One study of Chinese women found that dog owners exercised more often, slept better, reported better fitness levels and fewer sick days, and saw their doctors less often than people without dogs.

 Pets offer unconditional love and non-judgemental ears.
-They can listen to your problems about battling a health condition such as hypothyroidism, and not make you feel like you’re wasting their time, like how you may feel with some humans.
+They can listen to your problems about struggling with a health condition such as hypothyroidism, and not make you feel like you’re wasting their time, which is how you may feel with some people.

-Many hypothyroid patients also experience mental health conditions such as depression and anxiety, and pets are known to help living with that, too.
-They offer unconditional, uncomplicated love, they provide purpose, routine and responsibility and social interaction, which is all very important for those who feel alone, low, useless or helpless.
-All feelings I felt when I was suffering from depression and under-treated hypothyroidism.
+Animals offer unconditional, uncomplicated love.
+They provide purpose, routine, responsibility and social interaction, which is all very important for those who feel alone, low, useless or helpless; all feelings I felt when I was suffering from depression and under-treated hypothyroidism.

 Do you have a pet or visit someone with animals, and notice that they have helped your battle with hypothyroidism, depression, anxiety etc.?
 I’d love to hear about it below.